matthewglover/postgres-challenge/README.md

 4. Create a form to delete a user (you decide on how this will work on the front end) and a route to __delete__ an existing user.

-5. Update the database structure to hold additional information on each user (you choose, but it try to pick information likely to be specific to a user - e.g. email address, home address etc)
+5. Update the database structure to hold additional information on each user (you choose, but try to pick information likely to be specific to a user - e.g. email address, home address etc)

 6. Create a user detail view and a route which will __read__ from the database and return all the data held for a particular user.